Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 02.18.55 UTC
+- WIB: Minggu, 15 September 2024 03.25.52 UTC
-- WITA: Minggu, 15 September 2024 03.18.55 UTC
+- WITA: Minggu, 15 September 2024 04.25.52 UTC
-- WIT: Minggu, 15 September 2024 04.18.55 UTC
+- WIT: Minggu, 15 September 2024 05.25.52 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship